arieees666/arieees666.github.io/README.md

  - February 26, 2021: `Continued enumerating the mr. robot room, but no progress.
 Did ignite instead to keep the streak.
 I should finish schoolwork first before focusing on hacking stuff.
 I hate school for this sole reason.`
  - February 27, 2021: `Fucking hate having saturday classes.
 Lazy day at tryhackme today, bruteforceing + enumerating open ports was quite slow.
 I broke something in my ubuntu chroot again, time to reinstall`
  - February 28, 2021: `Completed reinstalling a new chroot.
 Did an easy room on tryhackme.
 Currently reviewing angr scripts for future reference.`

+## March
+ - March 1, 2021: `Trying to create a mini ctf challenge to supplement my learning with the how2heap repo; didn't know creating ctf challs could be very tedious.
+Doing this to have better understanding of heap-based programs (by building then breaking them) and to brush up on my C programming since I want to work with very low-level code soon.`